Ancient Merchant Ships

 (Alta, Hjemmeluft, Bergbukten3A, Norway, ca 4000 BC).

 Egyptian rulers have been sailing during the Early Bronze Age (ca. 3300-2100 BC), i.a.
-Pharaoh Khufu-Cheops importing stones from the Sinaï (ca. 2570 BC), Sneferu (ca. 2575 BC), Sahure (ca. 2450 BC) of the 4th and 5th dynasties sending ships to Byblos for wood and to Puntland for exotic goods[11].
+Pharaoh Khufu-Cheops importing copper from the Sinaï (ca. 2570 BC), Sneferu (ca. 2575 BC), Sahure (ca. 2450 BC) of the 4th and 5th dynasties sending ships to Byblos for wood and to Puntland for exotic goods[11].

 Note also that the great pyramid builders of the 4th – 5th – 12th dynasties have also been great seafarers.